COBRA Alternatives

 Conducting all this research may seem like a lot.
 It is easy for us, as an insurance broker, as we work with this every day.
 You can try to research yourself or call an insurance broker like us to ask for help.
 You do not pay for the research; insurance brokers do this work for you in case the best plan is one they can enroll you in and serve as your servicing agent throughout the year.
 The insurance company pays them to do that.

 If we can be of help to you, in answering questions, or helping you choose the best health insurance plan for you (and your family), contact us, or complete the free quote and info request below.
+Chip will get back to you quickly to answer your questions and provide COBRA alternatives.

-Free Personalized Quote and Info
+Free Personalized Quote and Information

-Note: Privacy is something we take seriously, and keeping the information you shared private is of utmost importance to us.
-We do not share any information with third parties.
+Note: Privacy is something we take seriously.
 The minimum of information is shared with an insurance company to put together a detailed free quote and illustration for you.